yousefelassal/quote-cron/README.md

 > In rivers, the water that you touch is the last of what has passed and the first of that which comes; so with present time.

 > Computers are like bikinis.
 They save people a lot of guesswork.

+> Our shared values define us more than our differences.
+And acknowledging those shared values can see us through our challenges today if we have the wisdom to trust in them again.